pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 youtube_url = ""

 +++
+## Boston Wagner Society

+On **October 5, 2pm** at Old South Church in Boston, soprano Julia Rolwing and pianist Soyeon Kim offer up a recital fitting of a Wagner Society.
+On the programme are songs and piano solos by Wagner and Liszt, and memorable moments from _Lohengrin_, _Siegfried_, and _Tristan und Isolde_.
+[Tickets](https://www.eventbrite.com/e/wagner-and-liszt-tickets-63775079981) start at $10.

 ## Amplify

 On **October 10, 11, and 12** at the Ernest Balmer Studio in Toronto's Distillery District, you can catch three unique concert events, courtesy of Amplified Opera.
 Dubbed _Amplify_, the series presents lecture concerts, followed by a talkback session between audience and artists, moderated by Margaret Cormier.